Dance Career Opportunities and Co-Op Program

 The Dance in Education option is a four year B.S. degree in dance with the option of enrolling in a five year combined B.S./M.S. program.
-Upon completion of the five year option, students will have earned a B.S. degree in dance and an M.S. in Teaching, Learning and Curriculum, including recommendation for a Pennsylvania Teaching Certificate in the area of Elementary Education (prek-4).
+Upon completion of the five year option, students will have earned a B.S. degree in dance and an M.S. in Teaching, Learning and Curriculum, including recommendation for a Pennsylvania Teaching Certificate in the area of Elementary Education (Pre-K-4).
 Students in the Dance in Education track will participate in a six month co-op experience in the fall and winter terms of their junior year in public elementary school placements, private student teaching session or community outreach settings.

 The Dance and Physical Therapy option is a four year B.S. degree in dance, with the option of continuing on to a three year DPT in Physical Therapy at Drexel’s College of Nursing and Health Professions.
-Students focusing on physical therapy will participate in a six month cop-op experience working in a setting with a professional physical therapist including private practice, professional dance companies, hospitals or out-patient treatment centers.
+Students focusing on careers involving dance and physical therapy will participate in a six month cop-op experience working in a setting with a professional physical therapist including private practice, professional dance companies, hospitals or out-patient treatment centers.

 Students in all career options, including those not continuing on to graduate programs, have the option to create their own co-op experiences based on interest and abilities.
 Independent co-ops have included internships with professional dance companies, dance service organizations and co-op abroad opportunities.

 Because of the Dance Co-Op Program, Drexel students graduate having already built a professional network, and they typically receive higher starting salaries from various dance oriented jobs than their typical dance internship counterparts from other schools in Philadelphia.

 Drexel Quarter System: How Co-Op Works

 Drexel University operates on a quarter system in order to accommodate Co-Op.
 Co-Op cycles are assigned during first year and either run during fall/winter quarters or spring/summer quarters, allowing students to take classes in the alternate quarters.